rogadev/vonroga/README.md

 ## My Story

-A few years before the global pandemic, I started a small exterior cleaning business.
+Several years before the global pandemic began, I started my exterior cleaning business in Victoria, BC - [MossAway](https://www.mossaway.ca).
 I built it from the ground up, heavily leveraging my skills in web development to grow it into what it is today.
 Somewhere along the path, I went deep down the rabbit hole of creating automated backend services to assist my workflow and enhance the customer journey.

 When the pandemic hit, my business took a hit with it.
 Once the Canadian government rolled out CERB we were unable to keep or hire a single employee and our business ground to a halt.
 I made the decision to pivot, both my business and my own trajectory, and started getting deeper into web development, SaaS, and business automation.
 I moved up island to enhance my skills through university and developed a [window cleaning quote tool](https://nicdgl113.github.io/course-project-vonroga/) and other micro SaaS products for my business. [window cleaning quote tool]